For Faculty and Staff

 - CUIMC faculty are encouraged to contact the NYSPI Communications Office or the CUIMC Communications Office for expert assistance and guidance when contacted by the media; please see the full CUIMC Media Relations Policy here.

 - The NYSPI Media Policy guidelines below govern the interactions between New York State Psychiatric Institute employees and the media.

 When you receive a call or an email from a reporter with a request for comment, please ask them to send the request through the Columbia Psychiatry/NYSPI Communications Office, and refer them to Carla Cantor at (646) 774-5324 or Communications.Office@nyspi.columbia.edu.

 - You may ask for more detail about the story, but do not agree to do an interview.

 - The Communications Office will collect additional information, vet the reporter and outlet, obtain approvals as necessary from OMH, and discuss with you whether you would like to talk to the reporter.
 The Communications Office will decline the interview or arrange for it to take place at your convenience.

 - If you would like to initiate an outreach to media, contact the Communications Office first to coordinate the approach.

 - Let the Communications Office know if you would like to receive any media training before an interview.

 When you have a research paper accepted for publication, send the Communications Office a copy of the paper and any correspondence you have had with the journal about publication and embargo dates.
-Include a brief description of what makes this paper interesting to a lay audience and the media, and the Media Relations Office will discuss with you whether or not to issue a press release.
+Include a brief description of what makes this paper interesting to a lay audience and the media, and the Communications Office will discuss with you whether or not to issue a press release.